Real rectifiable currents, holomorphic chains and algebraic cycles: Real rectifiable currents

 \section{Real rectifiable currents}

-In this article, $M$ will denote an oriented smooth real manifold and $X$ will be a complex manifold.
-We first fix some notations that will be used throughout this paper.
-Let $A^r(M)$ be the space of complex valued smooth $r$-forms on $M$ and let $A_c^r(M)$ be the space of complex-valued $r$-forms with compact support on $M$.
+For $M$ a smooth oriented manifold, we denote by $A^r(M)$ the space of complex-valued smooth $r$-forms on $M$ and $A_c^r(M)$ the space of complex-valued $r$-forms with compact supports on $M$.
 Dually, $\mathscr{D}^\prime_r(M)$ is the space of currents of dimension $r$ and $\mathcal{E}^\prime_r(M)$ is the space of currents with compact supports.